Passeriformes / Phylloscopidae / Phylloscopus

 Distribution & Habitat

-Breeds only in Gansu and Qinghai provinces in northern China at elevations up to 3,200 meters.
-Wintering distribution is uncertain but believed to be in Yunnan province in southern China.
-Inhabits deciduous forest habitat with scattered spruce and juniper trees.
+Breeds only in Gansu and Qinghai provinces in northern China.
+Wintering grounds are uncertain but probably lie in Yunnan province in southern China.
+Found in deciduous forest with some spruce and juniper, up to 3,200 metres above sea-level.

 Conservation